TSB Bank (United Kingdom): Whistletree

+Whistletree is a trading division of TSB Bank plc which was established to administer mortgage and other loans acquired by TSB from other lenders.
+It is served by a standalone website and separate contact centre, with TSB branch staff have no access to Whistletree accounts.
+The division's name refers to the blue tree branding used by TSB Bank and the whistling that features in its television advertising.

-TSB established Whistletree as a distinct trading division to administer the £3.3 billion in mortgages assets it purchased in November 2015 from the nationalised NRAM plc, the "bad bank" formed from the former Northern Rock.
+Whistletree was formed in 2015 to administer the £3.3 billion in mortgages assets that TSB purchased in November 2015 from the nationalised NRAM plc, the "bad bank" formed from the former Northern Rock.
 The acquisition was completed in July 2016.
-The division's name refers to the blue tree branding used by TSB Bank and the whistling that features in its television advertising.
-It is served by a standalone website and separate contact centre, and TSB branch staff have no access to these accounts.

 In January 2017, TSB Bank plc agreed to acquire the loan and mortgage assets of Airdrie Savings Bank which was wound up on 28 April 2017.
 These assets are also administered by the Whistletree division of the bank.